The First Two Years

 - To serve as liaison to the department and training program leaders as well as graduate administration.

-Students submit a progress report to each committee member and to the Graduate Office one week in advance of their DAC meeting.
+Students submit a report to each committee member and to the Graduate Office one week in advance of their DAC meeting.
 The report’s cover page should be signed by both student and advisor and include the date, time, and location of the meeting.
-The format of the DAC progress report mimics a draft research manuscript whereby students are required to sketch the main figures of a paper(s) and add place holders for data that they plan to collect.
-A template is provided.
+The format of the student DAC report mimics a draft research manuscript whereby students are required to sketch the main figures of a paper(s) and add place holders for data that they plan to collect.
+Guidlines are provided.

 Power Point Slides are permitted at DAC meetings.
 The main part of a student’s DAC meeting entails a 20-40 minute student presentation consisting of results (if any) along with plans.
 Like the Candidacy Exam, committee members will typically interrupt the presentation with questions; and the presentation is followed by a discussion of progress and future plans and aims.
 Students should be concise in the report and consistent with format.
 Unlike the Candidacy Examination, advisors are encouraged to attend.
 The student’s advisor is not a member of the DAC and should endeavor to let the student present their own progress.
 It is critical that the advisor briefs the DAC on the student’s activities, preferably in a private session with the DAC prior to the student’s report, but this can be done via an email to the DAC members prior to the meeting.
 Whether the advisor stays or not, in order to provide an opportunity for both the student and advisor to communicate with DAC members on a confidential basis, the meeting will start with first the student leaving the room, and then the advisor leaving the room.
 When the student is not present, the advisor will have a chance to present their assessment of progress and whether the student is on course to graduate in a timely fashion.
 When the advisor is not present, the student may likewise communicate their assessment of progress and whether the advisor and the laboratory environment are providing the support needed.
 This is also an opportunity, if necessary, to share with the committee any other problems of a confidential nature with which the student may need help.